jeffreybarry/ScenePerception/README.md

 ## ❓ Why ScenePerception?

-As generative models advance, there's a growing need to evaluate not only output quality but also:
+As generative models advance, there's a growing need to evaluate not only output quality but also other factors:

 - 🧩 **Scene comprehension**
 - 🗺️ **Prompt grounding**
 - 🔍 **Visual logic and reasoning**

-ScenePerception provides structured challenges to assess:
+ScenePerception provides structured challenges for assessment:

 - 📝 Semantic fidelity
 - 🏗️ Compositional and spatial reasoning